-When Nicholas Negroponte and Jerry Wiesner founded The MIT Media Lab in 1985, they did not think in terms of a narrow focus, but rather they created an environment with design as the guiding principle for the work to be done in that Lab.
-Leonard Kleinrock is using the same approach in that The UCLA Connection Lab is also an environment for research, but in this case the underlying theme is connectivity and connectivity is viewed in a very inclusive way.
+The UCLA Connection Lab is an environment for research whose underlying theme is connectivity, viewed in a very inclusive way.
 Anything having to do with connectivity is appropriate research, including advanced work on the Internet, wireless technologies, the Internet of Things (IoT), mobility, social networking, machine learning, secure networks and blockchain technologies.
 The latter example may seem surprising, but blockchains use a network of distributed ledgers whose proper operation is a connectivity issue.

 Dr. Kleinrock has a big goal – he wants to replicate the paradigm shift of the Internet.
 When he helped to create the Internet, it had the luxury of 20 years to incubate and grow in an environment that was not driven by greed or speculation.
 It was carefully curated before it became subject to the profit motive because it was the domain of engineers and academics who were creating a new underlying network technology.
 It had a very stable foundation before it became a commercial tool that reached billions of people and provided enormous benefits along with certain dark side detriments.
 Today’s new technologies do not have that luxury.
 They appear quickly in a financially-driven commercial environment.
 For example, blockchain had no time to be curated, having been born imprinted with a dollar sign.
 Its development is being driven by speculators while at the same time offering the potential of innovative applications and technology.